 When it comes to the world of psychology, reinforcement is a general term that refers to anything that increases the likelihood that the same behavior will repeat itself.
 A primary aspect of any type of reinforcement is that it has a certain impact on behavior – it will strengthen or increase the behavior in question.

 Anything that strengthens or increases the frequency of a given behavior is considered reinforcement.
 This means that reinforcement comes in many shapes and forms when referring to drug addiction.
-It can both lead you to a drug addiction, and help lead you out of addictive behavior.
+It can both lead you to drug addiction, and help leads you out of addictive behavior.

 Reinforcement Stimulation Leading to Drug Addiction

 Reinforcement stimuli are widely considered to be major contributors to drug addiction.
-When an addict uses a drug, a complex series of neurochemical processes take place that associate this behavior with pleasure.
+When an addict uses a drug, a complex series of neurochemical processes take place that associates this behavior with pleasure.

 When this pleasure fades, the behavior of taking the drug is reinforced by the association of pleasure with the drug.
 Continued drug usage provides additional chemical reinforcement stimulation that often leads to substance abuse and addiction.

 The brain contains an entire complex reinforcement system that’s known as the mesolimbic pathway.
 This system is composed of reinforcers that are believed to increase and adjust the levels of dopamine within the drug user’s brain.

 Dopamine is an important chemical that’s associated primarily with pleasure and happiness.
 Under natural conditions, this system helps reinforce behavior that sustains life, such as eating healthy food or working out.

 However, when cocaine, marijuana, ecstasy, opiates or other drugs are involved – the system is short-circuited.
 The mesolimbic pathway is stimulated and an unnatural amount of dopamine is released.